-Approved under the authority of Christel Schilliger-Musset, Director of Hazard Assessment
+Approved1 under the authority of Mike Rasenberg, Director of Hazard Assessment

-&lt;sup>1 As this is an electronic document, it is not physically signed.
+$^{1}$ As this is an electronic document, it is not physically signed.
 This communication has been approved according to ECHA's internal decision-approval process.

-Appendix A: Reasons to request information required under Annex VII of REACH
+Appendix A: Reasons to request information required under Annex VIII of REACH

-This decision is based on the examination of the testing proposals you submitted.
+This decision is based on the examination of the testing proposals you submitted and on scientific information submitted by third parties.